microsoft/WhatTheHack/CONTRIBUTING.md

 Okay, ready to get started creating your own What The Hack?

-The instructions below assume you have the git command line tool on your machine.
-If you're more comfortable in a GUI git client, you can use that too (we recommend [Atlassian's SourceTree](https://www.sourcetreeapp.com/)).
+The instructions below assume you have the [Git command line tool](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your machine.
+If you're more comfortable in a GUI Git client, you can use that too (we recommend [Atlassian's SourceTree](https://www.sourcetreeapp.com/)).

 1. Create a fork of the WTH repo
    - Navigate to the WTH repo at: <https://aka.ms/wthrepo>